j027/Epic-Research-Infra/README.md

 > **Windows Users:** If prompted, enable WSL 2 during installation.
 You may need to restart.

+> **Linux Users:** You can use Docker Engine instead of Docker Desktop if you prefer.
+After installing, add your user to the `docker` group to run without `sudo`: https://docs.docker.com/engine/install/linux-postinstall/

 ---

 ## 3. Clone and Build